Team-WHITE-Ohjelmistoprojekti-2/shoppinglist-backend/README.md

 Tests are written with JUnit unit testing framework and use a separate H2 in-memory database.

 To run tests with H2 database, you need to set Spring profile to test mode with `SPRING_PROFILES_ACTIVE=test` environment variable when running tests.
 This will then use the `src/test/resources/application.properties` configurations.

+# Development mode

+There is development mode that you can enable by setting environment variable `SPRING_PROFILES_ACTIVE=development` when running the application.
+This development mode uses H2 database instead of PostgreSQL.

+`application-development.properties` will be used over `application.properties`.
+These can be found in `src/main/resources`.